Corsinvest/cv4pve-api-powershell/doc/markdown/New-PveClusterSdnVnets.md

 ```

 ### -Alias
-alias name of the vnet
+Alias name of the VNet.

 ```yaml
 Type: String